sharad101/EasyShop-Capstone/README.md

 ## Future Work
-In the future features I would add is Phase 5.
+In the future I would implement Phase 5.
 When a user is ready to check out you need to convert their shopping cart into an order.
 Once the order has been created you should clear the shopping cart.
-Implement a checkout button for this implementation.
+ALso implement a checkout button for this implementation.